 If you want to find out how much super you can access, make an appointment with one of our Member Advice Consultants for an estimate.

-On 23 March 2020, the Prime Minister proposed early access to super for people affected by COVID-19 is available to eligible members until 31 December 2020.
+Early access to super for people affected by COVID-19 is available to eligible members until 31 December 2020.
 Please refer to our COVID-19 update page for current details.

 For most members, some or all of your super will have to be preserved until age 60.

 The preserved part of your super must generally be kept in a superannuation fund until you meet one of the following criteria:

 - You reach your preservation age (and permanently retire if under 60) so your money is no longer preserved

 - You change your employer after age 60

 - You turn 65

 - You die (in which case your beneficiaries will receive your savings)

 - You meet another condition of release under super legislation